Foundation Year (Year 0):

 How to Apply:

-Applications for this course should be made online to UCAS at http://www.ucas.com/.
-Part-time students should apply direct to the university.
+Full-time applications for this course should be made online to UCAS at http://www.ucas.com/.
+PArt-time applications should be made direct to the university at www.cardiffmet.ac.uk/selfservice.
+For further information please visit our How to Apply pages at www.cardiffmet.ac.uk/howtoapply.

 Bursaries & Scholarships: